QuentinRa/blog.quentinra.dev/operating-systems/networking/topology/index.md

 # Network topology

+<div class="row row-cols-md-2"><div>

 Network topology is the physical or logical layout of a network.
 It impacts performance, reliability, scalability, and security.

+There are a few different kind of networks:

+**Local Area Network** (LAN) 🏡: a network established within a limited area, such as your home, or a building.
+Devices are usually connected using Ethernet or WI-FI.
+</div><div>

+**Wide Area Network** (WAN) 🌍: a network made of multiple LAN networks.
+What we refer to the Internet is the largest WAN network.

+**Virtual Local Area Network** (VLAN) 🎮: a network of devices within a LAN, that are isolated from others devices.
+This segmentation is usually done to improve security and performances.

+➡️ See also: MAN, SAN, and CAN.
+</div></div>

 <hr class="sep-both">